That’s entirely wishful thinking on my husband’s part!

 Fruits for crumbles on the other hand… we could all do with more cherry pie in our lives!
 Except, the local wildlife would decimate any successful crop long before I considered it ripe enough to harvest.
 Not that I would complain about that either, actually.
 I love all our feathered and furry visitors – including those some would consider pests – and I want to increase and nurture the woodland edge habitat that original Victorian town planning afforded our garden.
 So I’m more than happy to be gifted the shady side of the garden.

 We moved here in October and cleared out the most dangerous elements of a garden long left to its own devices before Winter set in.
 The accident-waiting-to-happen greenhouse was extricated from the deepest, darkest corner of the plot and the two raised beds were each lowered several feet by the removal of hundreds of old bricks.
-The wasps were a lot less inanimate when my husband unwittingly disturbed them in the old compost heap by shearing the top of their nest off with a spade.
+The wasps were a lot less inanimate when Bloke unwittingly disturbed them in the old compost heap by shearing the top of their nest off with a spade.
 They were very unhappy.
 And they very quickly and very sharply told him so.

 There are weird little quirks and finds all over this garden: strewn, smoothed pieces of headstone, areas of seemingly self-retaining raised earth which have long lost their walls, a completely hidden century-and-a-half-standing wall, hidden paths and a small log store constructed, unusually, around the garden tap.